fryta/secure-url/README.md

     * solution: https://devcenter.heroku.com/articles/django-assets
 * uploaded media files are removed on each deploy or when heroku dyno is being freezed
     * solution: https://devcenter.heroku.com/articles/s3
+* djangorestframework UI for browsing API is not disabled for demo purposes

 ## Know issues in project
  * uploaded files are now kept in public location defined by `MEDIA_ROOT` and are accessible by `MEDIA_URL`.